 There are two large sandy environments here; one, where wave action performs a water show and marine iguanas leave tracks in the sand as they look for shade, and, two, a secluded beach at the end of the beach reserved for those who want a more quiet location.
 Your eyes can go wild here as you witness one of the few places on Earth where giant cacti meet the ocean and the tropical coast is dotted with mangroves.
 Bizarre combination!

-Tropical seabirds such as the blue and red-footed boobies, Galapagos penguins, lava gulls, red-billed tropic birds and many more flock to the islands for feeding and breeding.
-Visitors often see many different species incubating eggs or feeding their young, and since the islands change throughout the year, birdlife will always perform a unique feature of their nesting behaviour.
+Tropical seabirds such as the blue and red-footed boobies, Galapagos penguins, lava gulls, red-billed tropicbirds, and many more flock to the islands for feeding and breeding.
+Visitors often see many different species incubating eggs or feeding their young, and since the islands change throughout the year, birdlife will always perform a unique feature of their nesting behavior.

-Up in the highlands of Santa Cruz Island there are two sink holes called Los Gemelos.
-They are not volcanic craters, but they are the mechanical result of magma being evacuated at another location and then the top heavy rock of the island collapsing several hundreds of feet deep.
+Up in the highlands of Santa Cruz Island, there are two sinkholes called Los Gemelos.
+They are not volcanic craters, but they are the mechanical result of magma being evacuated at another location and then the top-heavy rock of the island collapsing several hundreds of feet deep.
 The area is part of an evergreen forest made mostly of scalesia trees, an endemic daisy tree of the islands.
 This is the least visited area of the islands and it provides explorers with more biodiversity to be seen with over 50 species of plants, including some minute orchids.
 Keep an eye open for one of the islands most elusive predators: short-eared owls and barn owls.
-Contrasting with the emerald green colour of foliage, the crimson-red vermillion flycatchers.
+Contrasting with the emerald green color of foliage, the crimson-red vermillion flycatchers.
 Highlands get more rainfall than the dry lowlands and are a bit cooler.
 When you see your pictures after the trip, you will easily recognize where those forest pictures were taken.